TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 cut -s -f 1-3,16 blastn_output.bn
 ```

-**o.
-Searching, Loading and running software installed in Biowulf**
+## o.
+Searching, Loading and running software installed in Biowulf.
 In Biowulf you can find most of the bioinformatics programs commonly used for sequence analysis.
 To investigate if a program of interet is already installed in Biowulf, you use the command "module avail NAME_OF_SOFTWARE":
 ```
 module avail blast